 Ticket information

-Roundtrip Tickets (ages 3 and older), departing from either the small town of Sunol or Niles (Fremont) were available online for $35 each.
-First class, dome, and parlor cars are ticketed at $65.
-Caboose reservation is a flat fee of $750 (can seat 24-28 people of adult size) – FYI, the caboose means you can’t go to walk the length of the train or visit the snack bar during the ride.
+Round-trip tickets (ages 3 and older), departing from either the small town of Sunol or Niles (Fremont) will be available online for $40 each.
+In 2024, first class, dome, and parlor cars were ticketed at $70.
+Caboose reservation was a flat fee of $850 (can seat 24-28 people of adult size) – FYI, riding in the caboose means you can’t go to walk the length of the train or visit the snack bar during the ride.

 What to bring